J455phd/plexacd/README.md

-# Scripts for use with Plex / rclone
+# Plex Scripts / Setup for ACD

+Running your own Plex Cloud with rclone, amazon cloud drive with either unionfs or overlayfs.
+I've also complied a custom kernel with fuse changes

 ### Prerequisites

 What things you need to install the software and how to install them

 ```
+* Ubunutu / Debian - For custom kernel to work
 * Fully setup plex / rclone install
 * Mount points for your local data / acd-crypt
 ```

+### About

+You have have a few options available to you, I have provided scripts for both UnionFS / OverlayFS (requires kernel 3.18+), I've also compiled a custom kernel from source with fuse tuning.

 ### Installing / Deployment

-To install you need to pull this git repo
+To install you need to pull this git repo, you then can choose between UnionFS or OverlayFS If you want OverlayFS you need kernel 3.18+, you can follow my kernel install below prior to running any scripts.

 ```
 git pull https://github.com/jaketame/scripts.git
-Amend plexconf.conf with your relevant paths
+Copy either UnionFS or OverlayFS to /opt/plexacd/ and amend plexconf.conf with your relevant paths
 Copy sysctl.conf to /etc/sysctl.conf - Please ensure you verify no existing parameters exist, if this is a fresh install there won't be
 ```